antmelekhin/ansible-role-docker/README.md

     - role: antmelekhin.docker
 ```

-Install `Docker Engine` and setup the DNS server for all docker containers:
+Install Docker Engine and configure a DNS server for all Docker containers:

 ```yaml
 ---